Sanjusangen-do © Eric Salard

-Once part of a large Buddhist temple complex known as the Lotus King Temple, the temple of Rengeoin is better known by its popular name of Sanjusangen-do, and houses an amazing sight.
+Once part of a large Buddhist temple complex known as the Lotus King Temple, the temple of Rengeoin is better known by its popular name of Sanjusangen-do.
 Inside the longest wooden building in Japan stand row upon row of life-sized statues of Kannon, the goddess of mercy, carved from Japanese cypress and covered in gold leaf, dating back to the 12th and 13th centuries.
 There are 1,000 statues altogether and each is unique, bearing a religious symbol or making a religious gesture.
 The statues surround the large, central figure of a seated Kannon, carved in 1254 in the Kamakura Period.
 All the golden statues create a hypnotic yellow haze, giving credence to the local myth that if you stare at them for long enough one of the statues will assume the form of a loved one.

 Address: Shichijo Dori